CHE-11/AHK-Scripts/README.md

 ## EPUB_to_PDF
 Requires Calibre for its CLI tool.
 [Calibre](https://calibre-ebook.com/) For all of those times you need to convert an EPUB to a PDF.
 Simply copy the path to the EPUB file you want to convert then click Ctrl + Alt + P which will convert the file and place it in the same directory.

+## Figma Saver
+Simple utility to save Figma shortcuts to your local files.
+Instead of paying for folders in figma, you can use your local file directory and keep all of your figma files in drafts instead of folders to avoid paying.
+Yes I am this cheap.

 ## MegaClip
 Using MegaClip is simple.
 By default, there are three main hotkeys: CapsLock + C which clears the MegaClip memory, Ctrl + Alt + C which store an item to the MegaClip memory, and Ctrl + Alt + V which pastes from the MegaClip keyboard.
 When you add an item to the clipboard, it gets placed at the end and a popover shows the text copied and the number it is placed in the MegaClip.